 Raised Beds: If this is your first time building a raised bed, I recommend using pine because it’s cost-effective.
 But if you’re looking to upgrade your raised beds, these are the cedar wood boards and corner brackets I purchased from Gardener’s Supply Company.
 I wasn’t able to find sanded cedar wood boards locally so I decided to order them online.

 Gardener Gift Ideas: Hamama creates microgreen kits that are a super fun gift idea for anyone interested in growing their own food.
 These plush succulents make great home decor gifts for gardeners.
-If you know a gardener, this garden kneeler and seat also makes a great gift.
+If you know a gardener, this garden kneeler and seat also make a great gift.

 Garden Planner: Writing things down is super helpful.
 You can record what works and what doesn’t.
 You can also design your garden with a garden planner.
-Visit this link to learn more about how to track and plan your garden.

 Mulch: Mulch helps to keep moisture in, weeds at bay, and regulate temperatures.
 You can use fresh woodchips or leaves.
 You can also purchase untreated mulch or EZ-Straw.
 I use mulch around my raised beds and straw in my raised beds.

 Compost Tumbler: Composting is one of those things that eventually a lot of gardeners start doing, even if they didn’t originally intend to.
 I’ve had this Yimby Tumbler Composter for a few years now and it has held up great.
 And I love knowing my kitchen scraps aren’t just going in the garbage.
+You can also use a compost starter that helps to speed up the composting process.

 Organic Fertilizer: In addition to making your own compost, you can also purchase compost.
 Compost and cow manure are two common organic fertilizers.
 You can also use others that focus on a specific nutrient or mixes.
 I commonly use blood meal and bone meal along with azomite in my garden.
 When I found the Down to Earth natural fertilizer brand I fell in love.
 A couple of my favorite organic blends from them include Vegetable Garden Mix and Citrus Mix.